gferhpc/supercomputing.tue.nl/pages/documentation/software/easybuild.md

 -   The production env is in `/sw/rl8/{arch}/{app,mod}` where `{arch}` is the result of `module load archspec;archspec cpu` on a node in the `tue.build.q`.
+-   We keep a private repository of installed easyconfigs in `~/easyconfigs`.
+    Part of `~`, including the easyconfigs, is also on GitLab.
 -   Software is built and installed using the `tue.build.q`, which makes use of the lowest common denominator micro architecture that we have.
 This produces builds that can run on all nodes, but with